 - In-unit bathroom supplied with bathroom tissue, bar soap, shampoo, sanitizer wipes and a new shower curtain.

 - Kitchen includes disposable plates and eating utensils, a refrigerator, stove, oven, and a microwave.
 Dish soap and sponges are provided.
-A pot and pan set and basic cooking utensils can be delivered to your door by request and calling (734) 936-2600.

 - MWireless Internet access.